Zoe Perry

 Zoe Perry (born September 26, 1983) is an American actress.
 The daughter of actors Laurie Metcalf and Jeff Perry, she made her film debut in Deception (2008) and had a supporting role in the independent drama film The Loss of a Teardrop Diamond (2008).

 After recurring roles as Jane on The Family (2016) and Samantha Ruland on Scandal (2017), Perry had her breakout as Mary Cooper on the CBS sitcom Young Sheldon (2017–24).
-The role, which was played by her mom Laurie Metcalf on The Big Bang Theory, earned Perry a nomination for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series in 2019.
+The role, which was played by her mother Laurie Metcalf on The Big Bang Theory, earned Perry a nomination for the Critics' Choice Television Award for Best Supporting Actress in a Comedy Series in 2019.
 She reprised the role on the spin-off series Georgie & Mandy's First Marriage (2024–present).

 Early life

 Perry was born in Chicago to actors Laurie Metcalf and Jeff Perry.
 They divorced when she was three years old.
 Her first television roles were two appearances as Jackie Harris (as seen in flashback) on the ABC sitcom Roseanne, the character portrayed by her mother.
 Her parents, however, did not want her to pursue acting until she became an adult, fearing the effect of stress.
 Perry said that she was too shy to act in high school, but began performing at Northwestern University as a way to make friends after transferring from Boston University.